-2. Stockpile Testing.
+1. Stockpile Testing.

 Perform a gradation test in accordance with ND T 11 and ND T 27 for every 500 tons of material produced and placed in the stockpile.
+Also perform test ND T 176 when performing gradation tests.
 Submit the test results to the Engineer.